cartoon-raccoon/oyster/README.md

 Right now it implements pipelining and conditional execution, as well as command aliasing and command substitution.
 It can also expand `~` to the user's home directory and expand variables, as well as expanding braces recursively.
 Its prompt can also display the last exit status, username and current working directory.

-Right now, the most important things to implement are tab completion and accessing past commands using the up key, as well as `!!` expansion and reading from an RC file (to set aliases and the prompt).
+Right now, the most important things to implement are scripting, followed by tab completion and accessing past commands using the up key, as well as `!!` expansion and reading from an RC file (to set aliases and the prompt).

-SLOC Count: `2741`
+SLOC Count: `2973`

 The final capabilities of this shell are:
 - Pipelining, conditional execution, command substitution (Done)